Brian-ED/rayed-bqn/README.md

 ```

 ### Explanation
 Running `bqn install-raylib.bqn` downloads [raylib](https://github.com/raysan5/raylib/releases/) with release 5.0.
 In the case of windows, this is `raylib-5.0_win64_msvc16`.
-It then takes the shared-binary from `raylib/lib/` folder, take it out and place it inside rayed-bqn.
+It then takes the shared-binary from `raylib/lib/` folder and places it in `rayed-bqn/lib/`.

 # Tested raylib versions:
 `raylib-4.5.0_win64_mingw-w64` on Windows 10